 - Parent Communications: Parental buy-in is crucial.
 Sample documents and template resources will be provided to you to keep your students’ parents involved and informed.

 - Design Templates: In addition, we provide design files for you to use on communication assets, including a T-Shirt design to print for your students.

 MINISTRY EXPERIENCE RESOURCES

-- Serving: These resources will help you place students in ministry areas to serve in during the internship and to plan meaningful hands-on serving experiences that help them grow and be discipled.
+- Serving: Giving your students hands on experience in your church helps them feel connected.
+These resources will help you place students in ministry areas to serve in during the internship and to plan meaningful hands-on serving experiences that help them grow and be discipled.